-A risk free bet is a wager where you get your money back if you lose.
-Risk free bets are usually only valid for a certain amount of time, and then you may be required to place a minimum bet to qualify.
-Some risk free bets may also come with restrictions, such as only being valid for certain types of bets or only being available to residents of certain countries.
+A money back free bet is a wager where you get your money back if you lose.
+Money back free bets are usually only valid for a certain amount of time, and then you may be required to place a minimum bet to qualify.
+Some money back free bets may also come with restrictions, such as only being valid for certain types of bets or only being available to residents of certain countries.

 Enhanced odds are a type of promotion which offer better odds on a particular selection than the standard odds.
 You will see a lot of enhanced odds on outright betting markets for some of the big golf events that happen throughout the year.

 To take advantage of an enhanced odds offer, select the bet that is eligible for the offer, and the bookmaker will display the boosted price.